Skip to content

 Integrations 10% 170 300

-Free Tier 10% No Yes
+Free Tier 10% Yes Yes

 Weights determine how much each criterion counts toward the final score.
 See full methodology